What is a decree absolute? Step-by-step guide

 How much does a decree absolute cost and how to get a copy?

-This depends on how you manage the entire process.
+This depends how you manage the entire process.
 For more information on the different ways to divorce and how much they cost, see our article on the cost of divorce.

-If you’ve lost your decree absolute certificate and need a new one, you can either contact the courts or ask whoever managed your divorce/ dissolution for a new copy.
+If you’ve lost your decree absolute certificate and need a new one, you can either contact the courts or ask whoever managed your divorce/dissolution for a new copy.
 You may need to pay a small administrative fee to get a new copy.

-FAQs
+Decree Absolute FAQs

 What does decree absolute mean?